• Skip to primary navigation

 Author: Jolina

-Eggplant omelette (Filipino tortang talong) brings together the smokey, sweet taste of grilled eggplant and the homey flavour of ground pork omelette.
+Tortang talong (Filipino eggplant omelette) brings together the smokey, sweet taste of grilled eggplant and the umami-rich flavor of ground pork omelette.
+Easy to make and delicious!

 5 from 8 votes